NVIDIA/OpenSeq2Seq/docs/html/_sources/getting-started/nmt.rst.txt

   ./multi-bleu.perl newstest2014.tok.de < cleaned_file.txt

-You should get a BLEU score above 20 for this model on newstest2014.tok.de.
+You should get a BLEU score above 20 for this small model on newstest2014.tok.de.